nickyiliwang0000/h/programming-fundamentals/arrays-and-methods.md

 ### Want more practice?
-[Download and complete this exercise](https://hychalknotes.s3.amazonaws.com/method-practice-exercise-bootcamp.zip) to practice creating an object with methods on it.
+* [Download and complete this exercise](https://hychalknotes.s3.amazonaws.com/method-practice-exercise-bootcamp.zip) to practice creating an object with methods on it.
+* Check out [this fun resource](https://arrayexplorer.netlify.com/) to help you!
 <!-- What happens if you use the update uniform method to change something that doesn't exist in the uniform object? -->